DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/nextjs/nextjs.md

 ## Features
 - full support for App Router and server components
 - keep server and client rendered content in sync with the same variable values
-- keep user data for targeting rule evaluation private on the server
 - realtime updates to variable values for both server and client components
-- support for non-blocking variable state retrieval and streaming
+- support for Suspense streaming rendering with non-blocking variable state retrieval
+- support for static page rendering

 ## Limitations
 - Minimum Next.js version: 14.0.5